14 Mins

 Implementation of IA needs to be a company-wide digital change.
 It requires support and contribution from your internal stakeholders (your employees) to adopt and implement it in different departments and your external stakeholders (customers) who should be able to quickly comprehend, get used to and leverage its capabilities.

-3. Does intelligent automation provides knowledge representation?
+3. Does intelligent automation provide knowledge representation?

 AI is a knowledge-based system.
 Since intelligent automation is a step ahead of script-based automation, a robust AI is able to infer datasets and apply them in practical scenarios.
 It is a continuously evolving technology that only grows more sophisticated as it is trained with appropriate knowledge representation techniques.